 Having qualifications in both therapy and coaching, I am able to offer either ways of working depending on what you need most.

-As a therapist, I can help to make sense of any problems or challenges that are hard to move past, this may include making sense of your past, or understanding how your thoughts, emotions and unhelpful patterns are impacting your life.
+As a therapist, I can help to make sense of any problems or challenges that are hard to move past, this may include making sense of your past, or understanding how patterns in thinking or behaviour are impacting your life.
 It could be something very specific, like anxiety, or it could be difficulties around relationship issues, lack of confidence or a bereavement.
 In essence, therapy is most useful when you aren’t coping as well as you would like, emotionally distressed or feel like you need to work through some very personal, difficult emotions.

-Both of these ways of working can compliment each other occasionally according to what is going on for you.
-This is where being both a therapist and a coach can offer a truly comprehensive toolkit, which can be adapted to each and every individual.
+Both of these ways of working can compliment each other occasionally, this is where being both a therapist and a coach can offer a truly comprehensive toolkit, which can be adapted to each and every individual.

 An initial call can help to identify whether therapy or coaching is right for you if you are unsure.
 Once this is clear it helps to get the most value from our time together.